Persepolis Administrative Archives: Tablet details

-Aramaic records

 About 680 Fortification tablets and fragments with monolingual Aramaic texts (also called Imperial Aramaic) have been identified.
 Almost all Aramaic records are formed around knotted strings.
 All Aramaic texts have seal impressions and are incised with styluses or written in ink with pens or brushes, and are similar to Elamite memoranda.
 They are records of transporting or storing foodstuff, disbursal of seed, disbursal of provisions for travelers, and disbursal of rations for workers.

-Uninscribed records

 About 5,000 or more tablets and fragment have only impressions of seals and no texts.
 Almost all such records are formed around knotted strings.
 It is noted that none of the uninscribed tablets and fragments bear the seals of high-ranking officials of the Achaemenid administration.
 Buttons, coins such as Athenian tetradrachms and Achaemenid darics, or other common objects are also used instead of seals in a few cases.

-Seals

 More than 2,200 distinct cylinder seals and stamp seals have been identified, among them scenes of heroic combat, hunting, worship, animals in combat, as well as abstract designs.
 The number may well increase with study of more records, making Persepolis administrative archives one of the largest collection of imagery in the ancient world, displaying a wide range of styles and skills in the designers and engravers.
 More than 100 of the seals have inscriptions identifying the owner of the seal or his superior.
 Many of the seals on the Elamite tablets can be associated with Persepolis administrative officials named in the archives, such as Parnâkka (Old Persian *Farnaka).

-Records in other languages

-Persepolis was inhabited by a multitude of people speaking different languages.
+Persepolis was inhabited by a multitude of people speaking many different languages.
 There are unique archival records in other languages that attest to the usage of many languages by the administration at Persepolis, such as: